© Photographed August 15, 2015

 This marker is No. 6 in the Dane County Historical Society Markers Series.

-The location is including in the Wisconsin Registered Landmarks program.
+The location is included in the Wisconsin Registered Landmarks program.

 These are also at this location: